The-Social-Proof-Foundation/mys-mydata/docs/Pricing.md

-# Seal pricing
+# MyData pricing

-- **Choose your own key server providers:** Seal supports a decentralized network of independent key servers.
+- **Choose your own key server providers:** MyData supports a decentralized network of independent key servers.
 Builders can select any combination of providers to form their preferred threshold configuration for encryption and decryption.
 - **Transparent pricing & features:** Each key server provider sets their own pricing and rate limits based on their service model.
 Builders can evaluate and choose based on what best fits their application needs.
 - **Curated discoverability:** This documentation will list a verified set of providers along with available links to their configuration details, terms, and pricing, so you can integrate with confidence.